e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/javascript/webhooks/README.md

 - The webhook sandbox uses `lifecycle: { onTimeout: "pause", autoResume: true }`.
 - The webhook server is only the event-driven entrypoint.
 It still starts the same Anthropic environment worker used by the orchestrator example.
-- This is a simple single-sandbox example, not production per-session isolation.
+- The public template starts bounded per-event workers inside the same sandbox.
+This is good for a reusable webhook-worker sandbox, but it is still not production per-session isolation.

 For a concrete event-by-event walkthrough, see [../EXAMPLE_USAGE.md](../EXAMPLE_USAGE.md).
 For a complete code-level implementation, see [IMPLEMENTATION.md](./IMPLEMENTATION.md).